The vagus nerve and digestion

 Your digestive system depends upon the vagus nerve for proper function.
 Most every aspect of normal digestion, motility (movement of the food/stool) and nutrient absorption depends upon proper vagus nerve function.
-Without the vagus nerve functioning properly, gastroparesis can occur.
+Without the vagus nerve functioning properly, food and stool does not pass through the intestines normally.

 Your vagus nerve allows proper movement of food down your esophagus toward your stomach.
 This is called “peristalsis”.